Your baby is overdue: what’s happening

 Your baby’s movements should be regular and strong.
-If you notice a change in your baby’s movements or you’re at all worried, call your doctor, midwife or hospital straight away.
+If you notice a change in your baby’s movements or you’re at all worried, call your doctor, midwife or local maternity hospital straight away.

 About induction of labour or ‘being induced’

-Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special tools and techniques to get your labour to start.
+Induction of labour – or ‘being induced’ – is when your doctor or midwife uses drugs or special techniques to get your labour to start.

-Induction of labour is very common and usually happens in a hospital.
+Induction of labour is common and usually happens in a hospital.

 When you might need induction of labour